Zephaniah 1 – Coming Judgment and the Reasons For It

 The word of the Lord which came to Zephaniah the son of Cushi, the son of Gedaliah, the son of Amariah, the son of Hezekiah, in the days of Josiah the son of Amon, king of Judah.

 a.
-The word of the Lord which came to Zephaniah: This first verse of the prophecy of Zephaniah sets it apart from most other prophets, in that he tells us both his time and his roots.
+The word of the Lord which came to Zephaniah: This first verse of the prophecy of Zephaniah sets it apart from most other prophets, in that he told us both his time and his lineage.
 Zephaniah was an unusual prophet, in that he was of royal lineage, descending from the godly King Hezekiah.

 i.
 The name Zephaniah means “Yahweh Hides” or “Yahweh Has Hidden.”
 Zephaniah was almost certainly born during the long, wicked reign of Manasseh, whose reign began 55 years before the start of Josiah’s reign.
 Zephaniah was probably hidden for his own protection.

 b.
 In the days of Josiah: Josiah was a godly, young king who brought great revival and reform to Judah but Josiah reigned for 10 years before he led his great revival.
 Zephaniah was likely written in the years before the revival, and God used this prophecy to bring and further revival.

 i.
 Since Zephaniah predicts the destruction of Nineveh (which happened in 612 b.c.) we know that his prophecy belongs to the first part of the reign of King Josiah.